mternez/raftgo/README.md

 Upon running any node, a file ``store_[NODE_ID].json`` will be created to persist the state of the node.

+### Exposed endpoints on example project

+An HTTP server is ran alongside the raft server (port specified by the httpPort property in the configuration file).

+4 endpoints are exposed for setting, getting and unsetting values in the sample Key Value Database state machine.

+The following endpoints all expect a body of the following format :  { Key: string, Value: string }

+- POST /set
+- GET  /get
+- POST /unset

+The following endpoint returns a string representation of the current values in the state machine.

+- GET /all

 ## Done

 - Leader election